omigroup/gltf-extensions/extensions/2.0/KHR_audio/README.md

 #### `coneInnerAngle`

 The angle, in radians, of a cone inside of which there will be no volume reduction.
 This angle represents the angular "diameter" of the cone, from side to side.
+If not specified, the angle of Tau radians (`6.283185307179586476925286766559` or 360 degrees) is used, which means the audio emits in all directions (not in a cone).

 #### `coneOuterAngle`

 The angle, in radians, of a cone outside of which the volume will be reduced to a constant value of `coneOuterGain`.
 This angle represents the angular "diameter" of the cone, from side to side.
+If not specified, the angle of Tau radians (`6.283185307179586476925286766559` or 360 degrees) is used, which means some audio will emit in all directions.

 #### `coneOuterGain`

 The gain of the audio emitter set when outside the cone defined by the `coneOuterAngle` property.
 It is a linear value (not dB).
+If not specified, the cone outer gain is `0.0`, meaning the audio will be silent outside of the cone.

 #### `distanceModel`